prebid/prebid.github.io/dev-docs/modules/schain.md

 * TOC
 {:toc}

-Service Providers who manage Prebid wrappers on behalf of multiple publishers and handle payments to the publishers need to declare their intermediary status in the Supply Chain (aka `SChain`) object.
-As the [IAB's Supply Chain Object spec](https://github.com/InteractiveAdvertisingBureau/openrtb/blob/master/supplychainobject.md) prohibits SSPs from adding upstream intermediaries, publishers or Prebid.js managed service providers need to specify `schain` information.
+Service Providers who manage Prebid wrappers on behalf of multiple publishers and handle payments to the publishers need to declare their intermediary status in the Supply Chain (a.k.a `SChain`) object.
+The [IAB OpenRTB SupplyChain Object Specification](https://github.com/InteractiveAdvertisingBureau/openrtb/blob/master/supplychainobject.md) prohibits SSPs from adding upstream intermediaries, so publishers or Prebid.js managed service providers need to specify `schain` information.

 Two modes are supported:

+- **Global Supply Chains**
-1) Global SChain - use this configuration when the Prebid.js implementation is managed by an entity who needs to add an SChain node to every bid request. i.e. payments flow through this entity for all traffic.
+  Use this configuration when the Prebid.js implementation is managed by an entity that needs to add an SChain node to every bid request. i.e. payments flow through this entity for all traffic.

+- **Bidder-Specific Supply Chains**
-2) Bidder-Specific SChain - use this config when one or more bid adapters is an entity (e.g. a reseller) that requires an SChain node, but other adapters do not require the node. e.g. payments flow through a bidder that doesn't add its own schain node.
+  Use this configuration when one or more bid adapters is an entity (such as a reseller) that requires an SChain node, but other adapters do not require the node. e.g. payments flow through a bidder that doesn't add its own schain node.

-## How to use the module:
+## How to Use the Module

 First, build the schain module into your Prebid.js package:
 ```
 gulp build --modules=schain,...
 ```

-The module does validations on the schain data provided and makes it available to bidder adapters on the bidRequest object.
+The module performs validations on the schain data provided and makes it available to bidder adapters on the bidRequest object.

 ### Global Supply Chains

-Just call setConfig with the `schain` object to be used:
+Call `setConfig` with the `schain` object to be used:

 {% highlight js %}
 pbjs.setConfig({